Admiralissimus/IBA-DevOps-Practicum-HW/13_terraform_AWS/README.md

 # IBA-DevOps-Practicum-HW
-Each lesson's homework will be created in particular branch.

 # Do with terraform.
 ## 1. Create EC2 and Security Group (SG).
 The EC2 must contains the SG.